Piyush8888/Analysis-of-Election-Results/README.md

 Be creative with your presentation, audio/video presentation will have more weightage.
 You will be presenting these insights to the chief editor Bruce Haryali – he appreciates good storytelling and concise presentation.
 Other resources Provided:

-Dataset required to answer preliminary analysis questions.
+Dataset required to answer preliminary analysis questions

 Metadata

 Supporting documents

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------